-Workplace harassment of various kinds is an unfortunate reality in businesses.
-And employers are subject to liabilities when it occurs.
+Sexual harassment is an unfortunate reality in businesses.
+And employers can be liable if it happens.
 HR managers needs to be clear about harassment laws and policies.

 Almost fully one third of the approximately 90,000 charges received by EEOC in fiscal year 2015 included an allegation of workplace harassment.
 This includes, among other things, charges of unlawful harassment on the basis of sex (including sexual orientation, gender identity, and pregnancy), race, disability, age, ethnicity/national origin, color, and religion.

 That equates to almost 100 harassment charges reported each day by employees.
 If one takes into account that not all incidents are actually reported to the EEOC, it would mean that hundreds of acts of workplace harassment may be occurring on a daily basis.